What is Counselling

 And can make people feel angry, scared, sad or shaky all the time.

-And the person may not be able to stop thinking about the bad things that happened.
+Or can’t stop thinking about the bad things that happened.

 What will we do in counselling?

-The counsellors listens to your story.
+The counsellors listen to your story.

 The counsellors help you find your own ways to deal with what happened to you.

 The counsellors use figures, soft toys, drawings, art, craft and Sand-tray to help you tell them what you feel.
 You don’t have to use words.